Pope Francis celebrates outdoor Mass in stormy weather

 Wet, gusty forecast

-Typhoon Mekkhala, which is called Typhoon Amang in the Philippines, was arriving on the island of eastern Samar – a site about 50 miles from where the Pope was in Tacloban.
+Typhoon Mekkhala, which is called Typhoon Amang in the Philippines, was arriving on the island of eastern Samar – about 50 miles from where the Pope was in Tacloban.

-Just two weeks ago, a tropical storm struck Tacloban and surrounding area, causing a commercial passenger plane to slide off the runway while landing at the Tacloban airport, CNN meteorologist Brandon Miller said.
+Just two weeks ago, a tropical storm struck Tacloban and surrounding areas, causing a commercial passenger plane to slide off the runway while landing.
 Tropical Storm Jiangmi, renamed Seniang in the Philippines, killed 54 people in landslides and flash floods in that region, CNN affiliate ABS-CBN reported.

 During the Pope’s visit to Tacloban, he will have lunch with survivors of the 2013 Typhoon Haiyan, renamed Typhoon Yolanda in that country.
 That typhoon displaced 918,000 families nationwide, the government says.

-Francis is also to bless the Pope Francis Centre for the Poor and will meet with clergy and more typhoon survivors in the cathedral in Palo.
+He is also to bless the Pope Francis Center for the Poor and will meet with clergy and more typhoon survivors in the cathedral in Palo.